This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a small saucepan, add butter with milk, cream, and 1/4 teaspoon pepper, and place over medium-low heat until butter is melted.
-Reserve 1/4 cup and set aside.
-(Or melt in the microwave).
+- In a small saucepan, add butter with milk, cream, and ¼ teaspoon pepper, and place over medium-low heat until butter is melted.
+Warm dairy prevents the potatoes from tightening up.
+Reserve ¼ cup and set aside.
+(You can also melt in the microwave).

-- Pour the half of the butter mixture over the mashed potatoes and mix well.
-Add more of the butter mixture until potatoes are light and fluffy.
+- Pour half of the butter mixture over the mashed potatoes and combine.
+Add more of the butter mixture and mix just until potatoes are light and fluffy.
+Don't overmix.

 When you are ready to bake: